DaleOrders/AWS-Study-Notes/README.md

 - Objects uploaded to S3 are sent as a single stream by default.
 - If the stream fails, the upload fails and requires a restart of the transfer.
-- Single PUT upload up to 5GB
+- Single PUT upload up to  a maximum of 5GB

 Multipart Upload